Psalm 37 – Wisdom Over Worry

 ii.
 “Do not murmur or repine at his dealings, but silently and quietly submit to his will, and adore his judgments, and, as follows, wait for his help.”
 (Poole)

 iii.
-“If the spotless Lamb of God was dumb, before those who were divesting him of his honours, and robbing him of his life, ‘silent’ resignation cannot but become one who suffers for his sins.”
+“If the spotless Lamb of God was silent, before those who were divesting him of his honours, and robbing him of his life, ‘silent’ resignation cannot but become one who suffers for his sins.”
 (Horne)

 b.
-Cease from anger, and forsake wrath; do not fret–it only causes harm: David wisely advised the man or woman of God to give up anger, wrath, and worry (fret).
+Cease from anger, and forsake wrath; do not fret – it only causes harm: David wisely advised the man or woman of God to give up anger, wrath, and worry (fret).
 They accomplish nothing except harm.
 They are the opposite of delighting oneself in the LORD and patiently waiting upon Him.

 i.
 Cease from anger: “Especially anger against the arrangements of Providence, and jealousies of the temporary pleasures of those who are so soon to be banished from all comfort.
 Anger anywhere is madness, here it is aggravated insanity.”
 (Spurgeon)